raganwald/raganwald.github.com/_posts/2018-09-08-practical-use-for-the-y-combinator.md

 [Deriving the Y Combinator and Why Bird from the Mockingbird]: /2018/09/03/mockingbirds-sage-birds-and-widowbirds.html

-The compact expression of why bird in JavaScript looks like this:
+This is the compact expression of the why bird:

 ```javascript
 const why =